seamapi/docs/docs/seam-components/overview/get-started-with-react-components-and-client-session-tokens.md

 import { Seam } from "seamapi"

 export default (req, res) => {
-  // Do authentication logic
-  const userId = req.auth.userId
+  // Handle authentication logic. const userId = req.auth.userId

-  // Pull any accounts associated with this user
+  // Pull any connected accounts associated with this user.
-  // You can also use connect webview ids, or just pass an empty array if you'd
+  // If the user will create connect webviews from the client using the client session token,
+  // e.g., via the <ConnectAccountButton /> component,
+  // ensure your application associates those connected account ids here,
-  // like the user to make the connect webviews themselves in the frontend! const accountsAssociatedWithUser = [{ seamConnectedAccountId: "..." }]
+  // otherwise the client will not see devices connected from those accounts. const accountsAssociatedWithUser = [{ seamConnectedAccountId: "..." }]

   const seam = new Seam()

+  // Get or create the client session for the user.
+  // Pass an array of connected_account_ids, connect_webview_ids or both.
+  // If the client session already exists, Seam will update the allowed connected_account_ids
-  const clientSession = await seam.clientSessions.create({
+  // and connect_webview_ids to the latest value provided here. const clientSession = await seam.clientSessions.getOrCreate({
+    user_identifier_key: userId,
     connected_account_ids: accountsAssociatedWithUser.map(
       (acc) => acc.seamConnectedAccountId
     ),